January 5th, 2023

 Boris Dyozhkin / Soyuzmultfilm, Russia / 1963

-In previous Reference Packs, we’ve featured the work of Boris Dyozhkin, and this time we are sharing one of his most brilliant films, "Snowy Roads."
-This film is a masterpiece of musical timing.
-Notice how the movement perfectly mirrors the rhythms in the music.
-Dyozhkin really gets the most out of the simple character designs by focusing on strong line of action, clear silhouettes and big contrasts.
+Dyozhkin is best known for a series of comedy shorts based on teams competing in various sportsโ€” hockey, boxing, track and field, etc. This one is on skiing.
+As you watch "Snowy Roads", notice how the movement perfectly mirrors the rhythms in the music.
+It’s a brilliant example of musical timing (see our previous podcast on that subject.)
+He really gets the most out of the simple character designs by focusing on strong line of action, clear silhouettes and big contrasts.
 It’s a very appealing style of animation that seems much more modern than its six decade age.

 SD VIDEO: